aseemsavio/catholicism-in-json/README.md

 3. `girm.json`

-The __General Instruction of The Roman Missal__ file looks as follows.
+The contents of The __General Instruction of The Roman Missal__ file look as follows.

 ```json
 [